pnkskff/CodeWars-Solutions/README.md

   2. Please use P.R.E.P. when practicing Coding Challenges, as it does build discipline and consistency when thinking through a Challenge!

-  3. Also, if you have a more efficient or more understandable way of resolving the Challenge, please Fork and Push, let's build a Repo for all levels of Devs!
+  3. Also, if you have a more efficient or more understandable way of resolving the Challenge: Please Fork and Push, let's build a Repo for all levels of Devs!

 IV.
 FURTHER INFO: